Onnys/Capstone/README.md

 # Casting Agency
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-I am an Executive Producer within the company and am creating a system to simplify and streamline your process.
+I am an Executive Producer within the company and am creating a system to simplify and streamline my process.

+frontend comming soon....
 ## Getting Started

 ### Installing Dependencies